Nastel/remoraj/README.md

 Both agents communicate via a memory mapped queue stored on a filesystem see `tnt-data-source.xml` for details.
 Traces are sent using JSON over HTTPS.

-**NOTE**: Full Streams Agent is available here: https://github.com/Nastel/tnt4j-streams
+**NOTE**: Streams Agent project is available here: https://github.com/Nastel/tnt4j-streams

 RemoraJ supports the following intercepts (advices):
    * ApacheHttpClientAdvice